The-A-Team-organization/illuminati_service_go/README.md

 # E-mail Service with scheduler and manual trigger

-This project sends emails using Gmail SMTP and includes a MockServer setup for local testing.
+This project sends emails using Gmail SMTP.

 ---